insightsengineering/rtables/tabletree_design.md

   - Table tree - A nested hierarchical structure in which nesting represents relationships between rows.
 - Row - a single row in the table, can be the following types
-  - Label row - a row with no data tehre to display a varaible or other label for a position in the nesting structure
+  - Label row - a row with no data there to display a variable or other label for a position in the nesting structure
-  - Content row - a row within the content table at a positioni within the tree, contains summary or aggregate data for that nesting level
+  - Content row - a row within the content table at a position within the tree, contains summary or aggregate data for that nesting level
   - Data row - a row containing the result(s) of the tabulation (e.g.,
     mean of AGE) for a subset of the data defined by position in the tree structure
-- Tabulation functions - A function which is applied to appropriate subsets of data in ordere to generate row contents
+- Tabulation functions - A function which is applied to appropriate subsets of data in order to generate row contents
-  - Analysis function - A tabulation function used to generate thee values for one or more _Data_ rows
+  - Analysis function - A tabulation function used to generate the values for one or more _Data_ rows
-  - Summary Function - A tabulataion function used to generate values for a _Content_ rows.
+  - Summary Function - A tabulataion function used to generate values for a _Content_ row.
 - Comparison Tabulation - Tabulation which compares the data subsets corresponding to 2 (or more??? not currently) columns in the table.
-- Comparison function - A function which accepts a one or two objects calculated from the data subsets being compared
+- Comparison function - A function which accepts one or two objects calculated from the data subsets being compared
   - Direct Comparison Function - a comparison function which takes two values, one calculated from each subset under comparison, and